 git checkout <sha> -- path/to/file.ts

-# Or just view it
+# Or view it without touching the working tree:

 git show <sha>:path/to/file.ts > /tmp/oldversion.ts